alexmanuele/Bacaros_Beta/README.md

 This software accepts three arguments:
 ```
 --input: A textfile where each line is the filepath for a taxonomy.tsv file
+--metric: Indicates whether to use the delta_T value (parsimony) or delta_S value (Linnean) as described in the paper.
+Must be one of 's' or 't'
 --l: L value used in Bacaro's beta.
 Specifies the depth of Linnean taxonomy to compare taxa.
 E.g. 7 is species, 6 is genus, etc. Recommend 7
 --output: A directory that exists.
 Your output files will be written here.
 ```